isayanpal/blogSite-express-js/README.md

 # blogSite-express-js-mongodb

-in the adress bar add "/compose" to add your blog
+in the adress bar add "/compose" at the end of the website to add your blog

 ![image](https://github.com/isayanpal/blogSite-express-js/assets/102523492/e87f9c72-1a7a-4d07-9d5c-4c7c144803ba)